maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-even "01-29" >}}
   {{< description "Use of Color and Inclusive Design Principles that go beyond Compliance (e.g., Alt-texts, inclusive design)" "We will discuss the three primary means by which color can aid interpretation.
-Color blindness considerations and color palettes that work well for the visualy impaired will be discussed along with the Common pitfalls with the use of color.
-We will use color for each of its primary uses in data visualization and explore and evaluate different palettes by different types of color blindness in the lab." >}}
+Color blindness considerations and color palettes that work well for the visualy impaired will be discussed along with the Common pitfalls with the use of color in the lab.
+We will also have a very special guest visit." >}}
   {{< wrap >}}
 {{< slides "" >}}
 {{< /wrap >}}